-I think she has given the crown a lease of life that nobody expected – rather surprising us by proving the strength and importance of the monarchy.
-In my latest book on the Queen, I quote one of her private secretaries who says: “The function of the monarchy is to roll out a carpet of happiness.”
-That is what we are seeing in the Jubilee year.
-There is also the more serious matter of how our constitutional monarchy is currently presiding over a coalition government, which is new to most of us in the 21st century.
+I think she gave the crown a lease of life that nobody expected—rather surprising us by proving the strength and importance of the monarchy.
+In my book on the Queen, I quote one of her private secretaries who says: “The function of the monarchy is to roll out a carpet of happiness.”
+That is what we saw in the Jubilee year.
+There is also the more serious matter of how our constitutional monarchy set about presiding over a coalition government, which was new to most of us in the 21st century.

-What kind of role do you think she plays in that?
+What kind of role do you think she played in that?

-She doesn’t play the role that her grandfather George V played of actually initiating the project, in the depression of the 1930s.
-But the way in which she has preserved the monarchy and the crown as a dignified and impartial symbol of national identity made it possible for the two parties to come together, in a way that I think is the envy of quite a lot of other countries.
+She didn’t play the role that her grandfather George V played, of actually initiating the project, in the depression of the 1930s.
+But the way in which she preserved the monarchy and the crown as a dignified and impartial symbol of national identity made it possible for the two parties to come together, in a way that I think was the envy of quite a lot of other countries.
 The constitutional monarchy helps to preserve the civility of British political life, and avoid the sheer rancour and gleefully cultivated hatreds that make American politics so terrifying.

-Bagehot was the first person to try to explain the recent evolution of the non-political, constitutional monarchy – what I sometimes call the “sentimental monarchy” because of the part played by Queen Victoria and her promotion of respectable, family life.
+Bagehot was the first person to try to explain the recent evolution of the non-political, constitutional monarchy—what I sometimes call the ‘sentimental monarchy’ because of the part played by Queen Victoria and her promotion of respectable, family life.
 One hundred years before Bagehot, the monarchy was embroiled in all sorts of political conflicts and personal scandals.
-Victoria changed that with a style and with instincts that are remarkably close to those of Queen Elizabeth II.
-Both women display the same sense of duty and willingness to subordinate themselves.
+Victoria changed that with a style and with instincts that were remarkably close to those of Queen Elizabeth II.
+Both women displayed the same sense of duty and willingness to subordinate themselves.

 Bagehot identified the way the monarchy had undergone this sea change, and was now the impartial referee and the dignified symbol of what people could agree upon in national life.
 One of the interesting things about Queen Victoria is that in later years, if she couldn’t be bothered to go and open Parliament herself, she would just send the crown on a cushion.
-This symbolised her understanding that the crown was above everything – including herself.
-I think that same sort of essential modesty is the reason for the current Queen’s success.
+This symbolised her understanding that the crown was above everything including herself.
+I think that same sort of essential modesty was the reason for Queen Elizabeth II’s success.
 She spent the first 10 years of her life as part of the royal family but with no idea that she would one day come to the throne.
 So while she developed a great seriousness and respect for the monarchy, her head was never turned.
 I think her modesty and self-effacement are major reasons for her enduring popularity.

 To put it in perspective, as you describe in your book, Queen Elizabeth II was effectively very similar to Princess Beatrice, the eldest daughter of Prince Andrew, in that she was royal but not directly in line to the throne.